onflow/flow-go/language.md

 // Transfer 10 units from the first vault to the second vault.
 //
-// The amount satisifes the precondition of the `transfer` function
+// The amount satisfies the precondition of the `transfer` function
 // in the `Vault` interface
 //
 vault.transfer(to: otherVault, amount: 10)